-Are you the kind of guy that prefers a soft bed and an evening at the cocktail lounge?
+Are you the kind of guy that prefers a soft bed and an evening at a cocktail lounge?
 Then please consider staying at the local historical Latchis Hotel in nearby Brattleboro, VT.
 Click here to see more information.

 How Much does it Cost?